-The Minister for Planning and Environment will apply a balanced approach in weighing up any negative impact of change on the integrity of Listed buildings and archaeology against the need to secure the long-term future of heritage assets and the wider regenerative benefits of any proposed scheme.
+The Minister for Planning and Environment will apply a balanced approach in weighing up any negative impact of change on the integrity of Listed buildings and archaeology against the need to secure the long-term future of heritage assets and the wider regenerative benefits of any proposed scheme: to do so, any proposed demolition of protected historic buildings will require sufficient justification.
 In identifying the optimum outcome, the Minister would expect all parties to be prepared to be flexible and to think imaginatively about solutions for heritage assets.